arangodb/docs-hugo/site/content/3.12/operations/administration/configuration.md

 {{% comment %}}
 Specific to arangod, move to programs detail page?
 Does the resolution order for config files apply to all binaries?
-Linux only?
-Also macOS?
-Windows not addressed so far.

 If this command is not passed to the server, then by default, the server attempts to first locate a file named `~/.arango/arangod.conf` in the user's home